ray-project/ray/doc/source/rllib-models.rst

    :start-after: __sphinx_doc_begin__
    :end-before: __sphinx_doc_end__

-The dict above (or an overriding sub-set) is handed to the Trainer via the ``model`` key within the main config dict:
+The dict above (or an overriding sub-set) is handed to the Trainer via the ``model`` key within the main config dict like so:

 .. code-block:: python